A message from Dean Jann Joseph

 Also, beginning last academic year and continuing into summer 2013, the Porter Building received a few enhancements and capital improvements.
 Splashes of color, art and directional signage have made the building easier to navigate and a more welcoming environment to work, grow and learn.
 If you haven't paid a visit to the Porter Building in a while, please stop by.

 I am delighted to announce that the Morris Chair for 2013-14 will be Dr. Sylvia Nassar-McMillan, professor and program coordinator of counselor education at North Carolina State University.
 She has served in a variety of clinical mental health, schools and college settings over the past 25 years.
 She has published three books, 22 book chapters and 37 refereed journal articles.
 Dr. Nassar-McMillan's appointment begins on January 15 , 2014.
-For more information, please visit the Michael G. Morris Endowed Chair website.
+For more information, please visit the Michael G. Morris Endowed Chair site.

 I would also like to note that the call for proposals deadline for the 2014-15 John W. Porter Chair Distinguished Chair in Urban Education is fast approaching.
 Proposals are due by 5 p.m. on January 15, 2014.
-For more information, please visit the Porter Chair Call for Proposals webpage.
+For more information, please visit the Porter Chair Call for Proposals site.

 The COE is now on Facebook.
 Please visit our page and "Like" us.
 It is a great way for faculty, staff, students, alumni and donors to stay connected and updated on all things COE.